Agablue-red/MLClass/README.md

 ### Time Series analysis

-The time-series begins in `2004-02-10` and ends in `2022-02-10`.
+The time-series begins on `2004-02-10` and ends on `2022-02-10`.
 The analysis involves data from `2006`.
-The parametric measures are the closing price and the rate of return.
+The closing price and the rate of return are parametric measures.

-#### Visualize the stock’s weekly closing price and rate of return
+#### Visualization of the stock’s weekly closing price and rate of return

 ![close_price](https://raw.githubusercontent.com/Agablue-red/Machine-Learning/master/image/close_price.png)